cgcollab/hello-app/README.md

 # hello-redis

 This application returns a greeting and a counter of requests for that greeting.
+- The default greeting is world and can be changed at startup using the environment variable HELLO_MSG
+- The greeting can also be modified dynamically per request using the request path (e.g. curl localhost:8080/sunshine)

 Example requests/responses may look like this:
 ```
 $ http -b :8080